WeblateOrg/weblate/docs/contributing/communication.rst

 --------------------------
 `GitHub Discussions <https://github.com/WeblateOrg/weblate/discussions>`_ is a community place.
 Ideas, Polls, Q&A, and Show and Tell categories can be selected when posting there.
 General category fits all posts outside those defined categories.
-Weblate team members ocassionally visit Discussions and can also be mentioned by their GitHub usernames.
+Weblate team members occasionally visit Discussions and can also be mentioned by their GitHub usernames.

 Weblate on Mastodon